 They're not blocked entirely, though; for example, most browsers with default settings still effectively allow third-party cookies from the website you often interact with.
 You may have seen a "sign-in with Google" pop-up displaying your name on websites you've never visited before - that's how it's done.

-So ironically, these restrictions harmed smaller players and Facebook more than they did Microsoft, Google, and Apple, which can still track what websites you're visiting because they control the browsers.
+Ironically, these restrictions harmed smaller players and Facebook more than they did Microsoft, Google, and Apple, all of which can still track what websites you're visiting and what apps you're using because they control the browsers and operating systems.

 How to track conversions in the post-third-party cookie world